stavraty/Website-filter/README.md

 2. Use the terminal to navigate to the project directory and install all the necessary dependencies using CocoaPods:

-3. Open the project file `MySimpleBrowser.xcworkspace` in Xcode.
+3. Open the project file `Website filter.xcodeproj` in Xcode.

 4. Configure your environment according to your needs.